 Resources for Accepted Scholars

-Additional questions can be directed to CES Program Coordinator.
+Additional questions can be directed to CES Program Manager.

 Visiting Scholars who are not U.S. citizens or who do not possess a green card will apply for a J-1 Exchange Visitor Visa sponsored by Harvard University.
 Please note that for some countries, there is a two-year home country residency requirement following a stay in the U.S. on a J-1 visa when holders of the visa are the recipients of funding from their home country governments.
 For more information on the two- year home country residence requirement, please consult a U.S. embassy or consulate.